whoIsStella/WinterILC2024/README.md

 # WinterILC2024
 Week 1 Forecasting Progress: Test predictions are way off, I'm currently using one dataset with two variations.
 One that has been imputed using sklearn and one that has not.
 Tommorow I am supposed to get better equitment and hopefully better data.
+1/24/24 *Update*
+I got the BioPac and a lab so now I can collect more traing data!
 Current scores for TTS version

 Sklearn interpolated